webdiscus/demo-shop-template-bundler-plugin/README.md

 We use Handlebars for two main reasons: firstly, the use of Handlebars partials allows us to reference the same file in multiple HTML files and means that you only have to edit the code from a single source.
 If you're used to working with React or Vue, this would be the same as referencing a component.
 Secondly, the use of JSON data for our dummy catalogue data keeps our template code clean.
 We can easily output 10 dummy products on our listing page by outputting a basic Handlebars loop.

 ### Example Handlebars Partial
-Open the following file in our template: src/html/index.html.
+Open the following file in our template: src/views/pages/index.html.

 Around line 46 you'll see the following code:
 ```
-{{> swiper/swiper-hero-slideshow }}
+{{ include 'swiper/swiper-hero-slideshow' }}
 ```
 That's a Handlebars partial.
-That code tells Handlebars to look inside a folder called swiper (located in the partials folder) and then to find a file called swiper-hero-slideshow and insert it into the index.html file when it is compiled.
+That code tells Handlebars to look inside a folder called swiper (located in the partials folder) and then to find a file called swiper-hero-slideshow.html and insert it into the index.html file when it is compiled.

 There are a few important notes about our use of Handlebars partials:

-* All of our partials are stored inside src/partials.
+* All of our partials are stored inside src/views/partials.
 Do not place partials anywhere else.
 * We use .html as our partial file extension.
 We have also added .svg as a valid partial file extension.
 * If you have folders within folders inside your partial folder, only reference the folder the partial resides in.
-So "partials/header/navbars/navbar.html" would be referenced as "navbars/navbar".
+So "partials/header/navbars/navbar.html" would be referenced as "header/navbars/navbar".
 * Do not include the partial file extension.
-Note in the example above that we output "swiper-hero-slideshow" and not "swiper-hero-slideshow.html"
+Note in the example above that we output "swiper-hero-slideshow" and not "swiper-hero-slideshow.html".

 ### Handlebars Loops
 Let's look at how we use Handlebars to keep our code base clean.
-Open up the category page: src/html/category.html.
+Open up the category page: src/views/pages/category.html.

 Around line 56, you will find this code:
 ```
-{{#if (config category-products)}}
+{{#if category-products}}
     {{#each (limit category-products.entries 4)}}
         <div class="col-12 col-sm-6 col-md-4">
-            {{> listing-cards/listing-card this }}
+            {{ include 'category/listing-cards/listing-card' this }}
         </div>
     {{/each}}
 {{/if}}
 ```
 And that's our loop for a category page.
-We're passing in JSON data to our Handlebars loop, then inside the loop we are referencing a Handlebars partial and passing it the data for each loop item:
+We're passing in JSON data to our Handlebars loop, then inside the loop we are including a Handlebars partial and passing it the data for each loop item:
 ```
-{{> listing-cards/listing-card this }}
+{{ include 'category/listing-cards/listing-card' this }}
 ```
 ## Template JSON Data
 The Webpack Handlebars plugin that we use comes with a very handy utility that allows us to pass in JSON files as template data.